 Organic Food Upgrade Meals are included in the registration fee, and much of the food at solstice is organic.
 However, we’ve had overwhelming requests for more organic food at Solstice.
 Since using organic food and ingredients significantly increases food costs, please consider a $20 or more donation to support organic food at Solstice (rather than raising the price for Solstice).
 If eating organic is important to you, please contribute to support organics at Solstice.

 Please bring reusable/washable cups, dishes, utensils, and cloth napkins for your own use at meals.

 Breakfast: A potato, celery, and onion soup is served with bananas and oranges on the side.

 Lunch: Quinoa tabouli, baked potatoes or baked sweet potatoes, stuffed grape leaves [note that because Yogi Bhajan did not design a lunch menu, this meal may vary somewhat.]

 Dinner: Mung beans and rice with lettuce, steamed beets and carrots, and hot sauce served on the side.
 A special meal is served for dinner on the night before camp ends.

-Yogi Tea: Yogi Tea with soy milk or cow's milk (upon request) will be served twice daily: after Sadhana and nightly at the Yogi Tea Café.
+Yogi Tea: Yogi Tea with almond milk or cow's milk (upon request) will be served twice daily: after Sadhana and nightly at the Yogi Tea Café.
 There are also hot water and alternative Yogi Tea options provided all day long.
 On White Tantric Yoga® days, Golden Milk will be added to the menu.
 Golden Milk is a traditional recipe for joint health.
 It is a delicious combination of milk, turmeric, cardamom, and almond oil.

 Special Dietary Needs: